The value of broadband comes from how it is used.

 - eProcess are those online business practices that are more internally facing, such as purchasing, supply chain management, collaboration, employee training, and teleworking.

-SNG has accumulated a growing database of utilization and related information from more than 75,000 households and businesses.
+SNG has accumulated a growing Digital Economy Database of utilization and related information from more than 75,000 households and businesses.
 SNG’s research shows that different people will use broadband to different degrees.
 Some will use broadband to its fullest capacity while others will use it minimally for only the basics.

 When better broadband is made available in a locality people will sign up.
 However SNG’s research shows that 53% of businesses and 56% of households underutilize the internet connection they have.